 Office of Civic Engagement and Social Justice.

 Connecting with the world is an integral part of the Lang experience, and we offer many ways for students to engage while they're enrolled.

-Study abroad in a first-year immersion program, go on faculty-led short-term excursions, choose an external exchange program that meets degree, requirements, or participate in domestic exchange, in which you study at a designated partner school within the United States.
+Study abroad in our global immersion program, go on faculty-led short-term excursions, choose an external exchange program that meets degree requirements, or participate in domestic exchange, in which you study at a designated partner school within the United States.